For more information contact Dr. Douglas Steinbrech in New York, NY.

 Swelling and bruising will vary considerably between each patient based on surgical technique.
 Patients with open drainage incisions require compression garments and HK surgical super absorbent pads for three to six days to control swelling and bruising.

 The open drainage technique allows for accelerated drainage, resulting in less overall swelling and bruising than the closed incision technique.
 Patients with closed sutures must wear surgical compression garments for about two to three weeks in order to reduce swelling.
-Sutures will be removed in your doctor’s office approximately one-week post-operation.
+Sutures will be removed in your doctor’s office approximately one week post-operation.

 Taking care of yourself at home after Liposuction

-Your doctor will give you detailed at-home care instructions to follow until your next scheduled visit.
+Your doctor will give you detailed at-home aftercare instructions to follow until your next scheduled visit.
 It is also important to keep your incisions clean and dry.
 Your incisions should be gently washed once or twice per day during the recovery period.
 Plastic surgeons recommend light walking shortly after surgery or by the evening of surgery while avoiding strenuous activities.

 Inactivity can increase the risk of developing a blood clot in the legs or lungs.
 Remember to gently pat dry with a clean towel before reapplying absorbent pads.
 Most patients can return to work and resume light physical activity one to two days post-operation.
 Moderate exercise should be avoided until three to four days post-surgery.
 If a liposuction procedure is performed in four or more areas of the body, then quiet rest at home for one week is advised.